 'Monk': Where Is Emmy Winner Tony Shalhoub Today?

-Tony Shalhoub (65) celebrated his first major successes in Hollywood as early as the 1990's.
+Tony Shalhoub, born on October 9, 1953, celebrated his first major successes in Hollywood as early as the 1990s.
 He spent six years as an Italian taxi driver in the television series "Wings".
 Several small roles followed in various productions before he got his first leading role in 13 Spirits in 2001.
 But Tony Shalhoub's big breakthrough came only a year later.

 Tony Shalhoub: His time on Monk

-In the 2002 crime series Monk Tony Shalhoub played the role of the neurotic private detective "Adrian Monk".
-But Tony was not only to be seen in the leading role, he was also one of the producers for Monk.
+In the 2002 crime series Monk, Tony Shalhoub played the role of the neurotic private detective "Adrian Monk".
+But Tony was not only to be seen in the leading role, but he was also one of the producers for Monk.
 Then, after seven years, the series was eventually discontinued.

 Tony Shalhoub is still working as an actor

-After the end of the series, Tony appeared in the films Too Big Fail, Hemmingway & Gellhorn and Pain & Gain.
-In 2016 Shalhoub could also get a leading role in the series BrainDead.
-In the Alien series, he represents a Republican senator.
+After the end of the series, Tony appeared in the films Too Big Fail, Hemmingway & Gellhorn, and Pain & Gain.
+In 2016 Shalhoub also landed a leading role in the series BrainDead.
+In the Alien series, he portrays a Republican senator.

-Tony Shalhoub has been married to his acting colleague Brooke Adams since 1992.
+Tony Shalhoub has been married to his acting co-star Brooke Adams since 1992.
 They have adopted two children.